-Until next time, if you have any questions, would like to know more about the EDC, our services or anything contained here in The Quarterly, don’t hesitate to reach out to email@example.com.
+If you have any questions, would like to know more about GEDC’s Economic Quarterly, the health of our local economy or state of business growth, don’t hesitate to reach out to TK Presley at email@example.com.